Year 11+/ S5+

 Why are young people advised not to drink?
-See teacher notes and worksheet (pages 27 & 31 of Teacher Workbook).
+See teacher notes and worksheet.
 Test your parents Ask pupils to ask their parents if they know what the daily guidelines are for adults and how many units are in their glass of wine etc. and give them marks out of 10.

-Use the worksheets Fact or fiction, with the detailed answers (pages 16-17 of the Teacher Workbook) and How well do you know your age group? with the accompanying answers (pages 18-21 of the Teacher Workbook).
+Use the worksheets Fact or fiction, with the detailed answers and How well do you know your age group? with the accompanying answers.
 Both these activities are supported by the teacher notes (3rd page) Also, Try the quiz (page 104-107 of the Teacher Workbook).

 If you have internet access allow the pupils ten minutes to refresh their knowledge in the fact zone of talkaboutalcohol.com

 Based on a social norms approach, the questions in the initial activity on How well do you know your age group? are designed to test young people’s assumptions about how much their contemporaries drink.
 You can ask students to collect headlines from the newspaper or internet over the week and note how many positive or negative stories there are on alcohol and young people and discuss adults views about young people and how they really behave.
 Use the worksheet Alcohol Education – What Do You Want? and the accompanying teacher notes to get pupils to design their own alcohol health campaign based on what they have learnt.

 Use the Alcohol and the Law Information sheets (either the simple or full version) to demonstrate the current UK laws regarding alcohol.
 There is a specific full version sheet for Scotland, with different BAC limits for driving.
 Go through each of the laws thoroughly.

 or a short clip from Dorset Police Staying out of trouble.